-The Stonington Peninsula, and in particular the cedar trees and lands surrounding the Peninsula Point Lighthouse, becomes the stopping-off-point for thousands of Monarchs in late summer and early fall.
-You can try to catch this phenomenon at the Forest Service Day Use Area at the end of this peninsula which separates the Little and Big Bays de Noc.
+The Stonington Peninsula, particularly the cedar trees and lands surrounding the Peninsula Point Lighthouse, becomes the stopping-off-point for thousands of Monarchs in late summer and early fall.
+You can try to catch this phenomenon at the Forest Service Day Use Area at the end of this peninsula, which separates the Little and Big Bays de Noc.

-Researchers have been studying the orange-and-black-winged insects and their flight patterns since 1993 to determine where they live in the area and how to protect this unique species, which migrates more than 1,900 miles from our northern climate to regions near Mexico City each winter.
+Researchers have studied the orange-and-black-winged insects and their flight patterns since 1993 to determine where they live in the area and how to protect this unique species, which migrates more than 1,900 miles from our northern climate to regions near Mexico City each winter.

 Peak Migration is between August -October

-The butterfly’s appearance also coincides with visits by hundreds of Monarch fans who wing in, or drive from across the country to watch the butterflies gather in late summer and early fall.
+The butterfly’s appearance also coincides with visits by hundreds of Monarch fans who drive from across the country to watch the butterflies gather in late summer and early fall.

-The butterflies gather at the peninsula for their flights across the open waters of Lake Michigan and Green Bay on their way south.
+The butterflies gather at the peninsula for their flights across Lake Michigan and Green Bay’s open waters on their way south.
 During the evening, butterflies generally roost in the Peninsula Point’s cedar trees for protection from the elements and from birds that are brave or foolish enough to take a chance at tackling the Monarch’s natural protection–a toxin they retain as a result of dining on milkweed.
 Monarchs become active as the sun warms them.
 They most often use the prevailing winds following a cool front to help them make the trek across open water to Wisconsin’s Door Peninsula.

 Volunteer by calling (906) 474-6442 ext 140

-Tagging is done by placing an adhesive sticker the size of a pinkie fingernail, on the wing.
-Usually the recovery rate for tagged monarchs is less the 1 percent, but since tagging began in 1993, 21 Monarchs from Peninsula Point have been found in Mexico.
+Tagging is done by placing an adhesive sticker the size of a pinkie fingernail on the wing.
+Usually, the recovery rate for tagged monarchs is less than 1 percent, but since tagging began in 1993, 21 Monarchs from Peninsula Point have been found in Mexico.